uploadcare/file-uploader/solutions/file-uploader/README.md

 Let's walk through its attributes:

-- `console` — enables browser console output without modifying the source code.
+- `use-console` — enables browser console output without modifying the source code.
-- `fire-events` —  enables custom events (`data-output`) dispatching for the DOM element.
+- `use-event` — enables custom events (`data-output`) dispatching for the DOM element.
 These events contain all uploading data and could be processed at any level of your application.
-- `from` — data output could be connected to any field in the workflow context.
-You can specify the certain one.
-By default, it is a `*dataOutput`; you can skip this setting for the default uploading case.
+- `use-group` - create group from uploaded files, the same as `--cfg-group-output`.
-- `item-template` — uploading results could be rendered as a list of nested DOM elements.
+- `use-template` — uploading results could be rendered as a list of nested DOM elements.
 You can specify a simple template for that.
-- `form-value` — could be used to handle HTML-forms.
+- `use-input` — create input to be used inside HTML-form.
+- `input-name` — used together with `use-form`.
+Sets the input name.
+The context name will be used by default.

 ## With the event listener